ubccr/xdmod-supremm/docs/supremm-configuration.md

 specified in your `portal_settings.ini` will be granted access to these databases.

-In addition to the databases, the setup script will also install the necessary Node.js packages that are required.
-(The list of required packages can be found on the [license notices page][notices].)
-If you prefer to install these packages manually, you may do so with the following commands:

-    # cd /usr/share/xdmod/etl/js
-    # npm install

 The script also prompts for the location of the document database that contains the job summary data.
 I.e. the MongoDB instance.
 Enter the uri in the standard MongoDB connection string format (see the [mongo documentation][] for